Senior Plsql Developer

 • Example: If a table has a PK on column 'ID', each record must have a unique ID value.
 If a table has a UK on column 'Email', all email values must be unique except for one n...read more

-Q4.
-How to debug procedure which has nested procedure in it.
+Q. How do you debug a procedure that has a nested procedure in it?

 Ans.